Morse inequalities for the Koszul complex of multi-persistence: Improving Morse inequalities

 In the $2$-page the only non-trivial differentials are of the form $d^2_{2,q}$, for $q\ge 0$, since for $p\ne 2$ either the domain or the target of the differentials $d^2_{p,q}$ is zero.
 The terms of the $3$-page can be expressed as:

-Notice that some terms, and in particular all terms $E^3_{1,q}$, have already stabilized at the $2$-page, meaning that taking homology with respect to differentials $d^2_{p,q}$ does not affect them.
+We observe that some terms, and in particular all terms $E^3_{1,q}$, have already stabilized at the $2$-page, meaning that taking homology with respect to differentials $d^2_{p,q}$ does not affect them.
 The dimensions of the terms of the $3$-page can be derived from the previous arguments:

-Recall that, for $n=3$, the $3$-page of the Mayer-Vietoris spectral sequence coincides with the $\infty$-page (Proposition \ref{prop:union}).
+Let us recall that, for $n=3$, the $3$-page of the Mayer-Vietoris spectral sequence coincides with the $\infty$-page (Proposition \ref{prop:union}).
 We have thus kept track of the Betti tables $\xi_p^q(u)$ within the $3$-page (that is, $\infty$-page), meaning that we have found expressions for the dimensions of the terms $E^3_{p,q}$ involving the Betti tables.
-Below, we will detail in the general case how this can be used to derive the lower bound inequality for $c_q(u)$.
+Below, we will detail in the general case how this can be used to derive the lower bound inequality for $\mu_q(u)$.

 {\bf General case $\mathbf{n\ge 2}$.} In order to generalize our argument for multi-filtrations with any number $n\ge 2$ of parameters, let us prove the following general fact:

 \begin{prop} For a spectral sequence $\{ E^r_{p,q}, d^r_{p,q}\}$ of finite dimensional vector spaces, the following statements hold for all $p,q$ and for all $r\ge 2$: \begin{enumerate} \item